-Books Inc.'s Book Fair Program is Evolving!
+Our Book Fair Program is Evolving!

-Our book fair program has always been a source of pride and joy here at Books Inc. We cherish the opportunity to introduce new readers to quality books, and bring our extensive inventories to school campuses across the Bay Area.
-Which is why we have decided to shift the program to a literary non profit, dedicated to bringing quality book fairs to Title 1 schools, and ensuring that every child has the ability to pick out a book, regardless of financial status.
+Our book fair program has always been a source of pride and joy here at Books Inc. We cherish the opportunity to introduce new readers to quality books and bring our extensive inventories to school campuses across the Bay Area.
+Which is why we have decided to shift the program to a literary nonprofit, dedicated to bringing quality book fairs to Title 1 schools, and ensuring that every child has the ability to pick out a book, regardless of financial status.
 All kids deserve the opportunity to browse, pick out a book, and keep it on the shelf at home!

-Introducing, Books Inc.'s Reading Bridge:
+Introducing, Books Inc.'s Reading Bridge Nonprofit:

 Mission: To provide children across the Bay Area with access to new, diverse, and inclusive books.